ARTS & CULTURE

 TAKE THE GRAND TOUR

-Book a workshop with an artisan in paddle-carving, pyrography, beading, leather-working, snow-shoe making and more at The Canadian Canoe Museum in Peterborough.
-Enjoy a guided forest experience or a workshop in traditional greenwood carving at the Gamiing Nature Centre near Bobcaygeon.
+Book a workshop with an artisan in paddle-carving, pyrography, beading, leather-working, snow-shoe making and more at The Canadian Canoe Museum in Peterborough. the Art Gallery of Peterborough offers still more workshops, or you may prefer to get outdoors and enjoy a guided forest experience at the Gamiing Nature Centre near Bobcaygeon.
 Experience the dozens of unique local legends & artisan studios along the Kawartha Lakes Arts and Heritage Trail.
 Catch Port Hope’s Float Your Fanny Down the Ganny in April, an unorthodox boating event that brings all kinds of improvised watercraft down the Ganaraska River.
 Or enjoy the heart-warming hilarity of baby goats with a unique Shmurgle Experience at Haute Goat in Port Hope.

-You can plan an Instagram-worthy road trip across Kawarthas Northumberland, snapping photos with stunning murals or giant sculptures such as the Hastings fish Pisces Pete, the giant twoonie in Campbellford, the Hunter Street Bridge Archway mural in Peterborough, or the brightly painted Little Pie Shack in Fenelon Falls.
+You can plan an Instagram-worthy road trip across Kawarthas Northumberland, snapping photos with stunning murals or giant sculptures such as the Hastings fish Pisces Pete, the giant twoonie in Campbellford, or the Hunter Street Bridge Archway mural in Peterborough.
+In fact, the City of Peterborough offers so much public art you can use this digital map as a guide.

-Whatever inspires you, go home with something you made yourself & a renewed sense of creativity and connection.
+Whatever inspires you, go home with something you made yourself and a renewed sense of creativity and connection.

 DELVE INTO LOCAL HISTORY AND ARTISTRY

-Witness the largest known concentration of Indigenous rock carvings in Canada at Petroglyphs Provincial Park in North Kawartha.
 Visit The Canadian Canoe Museum, a unique national heritage centre in Peterborough that explores the canoe’s enduring significance to the peoples of Canada through the world’s largest collection of canoes, kayaks, and paddled watercraft.
 Immerse yourself in the work of Indigenous craftspeople from the Curve Lake First Nation and from across Canada at Whetung’s Ojibwa Centre.
+Explore the literary history of the region at the Peterborough Museum and Archives, which houses an historically significant collection including Catharine Parr Traill’s botanical album.

 Nestled along the banks of the historic Indian River, Lang Pioneer Village Museum features over twenty-five restored and furnished buildings constructed between 1825 and 1899.
 A photographer’s paradise, the Village is complete with lanes and pathways, farm animals, rail and stump fences, vegetable and herb gardens, as well as other authentic details of a 19th-century hamlet.
 Kawartha Settlers’ Village offers a similar experience in Bobcaygeon with over 20 historic homes and buildings.
 Or perhaps you’ll choose to visit the Art Gallery of Northumberland‘s stimulating collection of historical and contemporary works of art.